What is A Silent Retreat

 Dipabhavan Meditation Center

-In 2015, I first heard of a Vipassana/silent retreat when one of my friends joined one in Thailand.
+In 2015, I first heard of silent retreat when one of my friends joined one in Thailand.
 It really piqued my interest, so I searched online for a cheap/free silent retreat, and found one at a meditation center called Dipabhavan.
 It is located on a hillside slope in the southeast of Koh Samui.
-While most other centers only offer retreats of a minimum of 7 days, Dipabhavan has a shorter version: a 3-day introductory course–perfect for beginners.
+While most other centers only offer retreats of a minimum of 7 days, Dipabhavan has a shorter version: a 3-day introductory course.
+Perfect for beginners.

 Accommodation is provided, along with meals for the whole duration of your stay.
 And the best part is, payment is only by donation, which means that if you’re a cheapskate like myself, with little or no